gvwilson/thirdbit/src/fiction/makers-return/index.md

 Captain Leung had time for a brief curse before a giant nudged the ark with its shoulder.
-Violet's heart leaped into her throat as the view through his helmet camera tumbled wildly.
+Violet's heart leaped into her throat as the sudden movement jerked her sideways.
+The view through Captain Leung's helmet camera tumbled wildly.
-Another display showed his legs swing free of the ark's hull, making it look as though he was dangling from one hand beneath the ark.
+A display showed his legs swing free of the ark's hull, making it look as though he was dangling from one hand beneath the ark.
 "Shut it down!
 Shut it down!"
 he shouted.

-"We're locked out," she replied, her voice as calm as ever.
+"We're locked out," she replied.
 "Hang on a moment."

 "Was that meant to be funny?"